cjacker/opensource-toolchain-8051/README.md

 ## Additions

-By the way, these is also a opensource ISP tool for CH5xx 8051 series, please refer to [ch552tool](https://github.com/MarsTechHAN/ch552tool).
+By the way, these is also a opensource ISP tool for WCH CH5xx 8051 series, please refer to [ch552tool](https://github.com/MarsTechHAN/ch552tool).